Disclosures

 • Higher interest rates if your credit score is low

-How to qualify: You’ll usually need a fair to good credit score and a solid income.
-Some debt consolidation loans allow co-signers or co-applicants to help you qualify for the loan.
-Using a co-signer lets you utilize the credit history and score of a trusted person — and may help you get better rates on your loan as well.
+How to qualify: You’ll usually need a fair to good credit score and a stable income.
+Some lenders allow co-signers or co-applicants to help you qualify for the loan.
+This lets you leverage the credit history and score of a trusted person to potentially secure better loan rates.

-Plenty of online lenders offer great rates and flexible loan terms for debt consolidation loans.
+Plenty of online lenders offer competitive rates and flexible loan terms for debt consolidation.
 You can apply online, and many lenders let you preview the terms and rates without hurting your credit score.
-Loans are typically issued within a few days directly to your bank account.
+Loans are typically issued within a few days and deposited directly into your bank account.

 » MORE: How does debt consolidation work?